Independent Prescribing for Pharmacists

 Enables experienced pharmacists to build on their existing knowledge

-A free-standing training course provisionally approved by the General Pharmaceutical Council (GPhC)
+A free-standing training course provisionally accredited by the GPhC

 Delivered through blended learning (in person and online)